-All Leadership Campers are allowed to have electronics such as tablets and phones, under the parent's discretion.
+All leadership campers are allowed to have electronics such as tablets and phones, under the parent's discretion.
+Caregivers will be required to sign a permission form upon checking in.
 Electronics should stay out of sight during the day and will be collected, if seen.
-GSSC-MM is not responsible for lost, broke, or stolen items.
+GSSC-MM is not responsible for lost, damaged, or stolen items.

 Although CIT leadership sessions are two weeks long, campers may not stay overnight between camp sessions.
 Check-out is Friday at 2:00 p.m. and camper should return from 2:00-4:00 p.m. on Sunday of the following session.